 Allows you to set the NB voltage manually or Auto.
 Use the <+> and <-> keys to adjust the value.
 The value ranges from 1.10V to 1.40V with a 0.10V interval.
-Configuration options: [Auto]

 Setting a very high voltage may damage the component permanently, and setting a very low voltage may cause the system to become unstable.